-- Reiss, M. and White, J. (2013) An Aims Based Curriculum, London: IoE Press.
-This book sets out an alternative to a subjects-based curriculum having as its starting point not subjects. but a question about what schools should be for, which Reiss and White state as to equip each learner to lead a personally fulfilling life and help others do so too.
-From these, they derive more specific aims covering the personal qualities, skills and understanding needed for a life of personal, civic and vocational well-being, and from this a discussion about how curricula could be designed in different ways, in different schools, - Aldrich, R. and White, J. (1998) The National Curriculum beyond 2000: The QCA and the Aims of Education, With contributions from a historian and a philosopher, this argues for basing the curriculum on an explicit consideration of aims, and for deriving these aims from democratic values. - Lawton, D. (1996) Beyond the National Curriculum: Teacher Professionalism and Empowerment, Sevenoaks:
+Reiss, M. and White, J. (2013) An Aims Based Curriculum, London: IoE Press.

+This book sets out an alternative to a subjects-based curriculum having as its starting point not subjects, but a question about what schools should be for, which Reiss and White state as to equip each learner to lead a personally fulfilling life and help others do so too.
+From these, they derive more specific aims covering the personal qualities, skills and understanding needed for a life of personal, civic and vocational well-being, and from this a discussion about how curricula could be designed in different ways, in different schools, starting with aims and not subjects.

+Aldrich, R. and White, J. (1998) The National Curriculum beyond 2000: The OCA and the Aims of Education, London: Institute of Education, University of London.

+With contributions from a historian and a philosopher, this argues for basing the curriculum on an explicit consideration of aims, and for deriving these aims from democratic values.

+Lawton, D. (1996) Beyond the National Curriculum: Teacher Professionalism and Empowerment, Sevenoaks: Hodder & Stoughton.

-From one of the major British contributors to curriculum studies, this, as the title implies, considers not just the National Curriculum, but how the curriculum impinges on teachers and how teachers can be involved can attempt to achieve the kinds of aims that cannot be captured in the content of timetabled subjects; and the hidden curriculum, which is the way the school relates to pupils and parents, sometimes referred to as the ethos of a school.
+From one of the major British contributors to curriculum studies, this, as the title implies, considers not just the National Curriculum, but how the curriculum impinges on teachers and how teachers can be involved in curriculum planning.